 Roll20 & Fantasy Grounds

 I use Roll20 to run online games currently.
-It is free to use but you can spend money to buy the D&D books and pre-made adventures and maps.
-Getting the books is nice since they’ll start auto-filling info for your character sheets, but not required.
+It is free to use, but you can spend money to buy the D&D books and pre-made adventures and maps.
+(Speaking of maps, you can take a look at some of the best fantasy map generators, if you want to make your own.)
+Getting the books is nice since they’ll start autofilling info for your character sheets, but not required.

 Playing on Discord